-A new tattoo always looks its best immediately after you walk out of the tattoo studio.
-The tattoo artist will have rubbed in a lotion which makes your tattoo shine.
+A new tattoo always looks its best immediately after you walk out of the studio.
+The artist may even have rubbed in a lotion that makes your new ink shine.
 As yet, your skin is only raw, and not yet showing the trauma it just went through.

-The moment you step out of that studio door your body begins healing itself.
-A healing tattoo will start to change over the first few days, through the process no one really talks about: the tattoo-healing process.
-Read on about what to expect from a healing tattoo.
+The moment you step out of that studio door, your body begins healing itself.
+A healing tattoo will start to change over the first few days.
+Read on about what to expect.

 The entire healing process can take up to four to six weeks.
 Your new tattoo will begin to develop a light, flaky skin or a thicker scab over its top.
 This is usually accompanied by severe itching around the tattooed area.
-It is normal for your tattoo to be intensely itchy while it's repairing itself.
+It is normal for your tattoo to be intensely itchy while your skin is repairing itself.

-If you have developed large scabs on your tattoo, you need to look after them correctly and help them heal.
-Scabs must not be knocked, picked or scratched off.
+If you have developed large scabs, you need to look after them correctly and help them heal.
+Scabs must not be knocked, picked, or scratched off.

-The way you care for scabs on your tattoo during this time can make the difference between a good tattoo and a faded and damaged tattoo.
+The way you care for scabs during this time can make the difference between a good tattoo and a faded and damaged tattoo.
 Scabs that evolve from slight flaking to colossal-sized scabs urgently require your care.